 What causes it: Urinary incontinence, or the inability to hold in your urine, often develops as the result of a weakened pelvic floor.

 It is especially common during pregnancy, as your growing uterus compresses your bladder.
 Additional stretching and straining of your pelvic floor muscles during childbirth is also a factor.

 How to solve it: This postpartum pelvic floor issue often lingers for a few weeks after childbirth.
 In some cases, it may last longer.
 The duration depends on:

 What causes it: Postpartum pelvic floor dysfunction may also involve the loss of bowel control, or fecal incontinence.
 The following aspects of labor and delivery are often contributing factors:

 These issues are more common if you had a long or complicated delivery or if forceps were used during childbirth, both of which can put significant pressure on the pelvic floor muscles.

-At the other end of the spectrum, weakening of the pelvic floor muscles during childbirth can delay the emptying of your colon and cause constipation.
+What causes it: At the other end of the spectrum, weakening of the pelvic floor muscles during childbirth can delay the emptying of your colon and cause constipation.

 When you’re experiencing postpartum pelvic floor issues, it’s easy to wonder if things will ever be the same again.
 Pelvic floor dysfunction is treatable.